readonlynetwork/sandbox/jsf-flow-subfolder/README.md

 # Flow Example with JSF 2.2
-Flow in subfolfer, Tested on WildFly 16
+Flow in subfolder, Tested on WildFly 17